egor7/blog-1/csv/csv.md

 "104" "105" "107"
 ```

-or more elegantly with operator `each both` (denoted by `'`) if the separator is a single character
+or more elegantly with the Each iterator (denoted by `'`) if the separator is a single character.

 ```
 q) " " vs' ("10 31 -42"; "104 105 107")
 ```

-It is not a problem if the list of string is given as a column of a table.
-Let us assume that column `A` contains whitespace separated integers.
-Function `.csv.read` returns string column that we can easily convert to an array column.
+A table column can be a list of strings.
+Suppose column `A` contains whitespace-separated integers.
+Function `.csv.read` returns a string column that we can easily convert to an array column.

 ```
 q) update "I"$" " vs' A from .csv.read `data.csv
 ```

-Just to illustrate the power of the q language, let us assume that `data.csv` contains another array column called `IDX` and contains indices.
-For each row we need to calculate the sum of array column `A` restricted to the indices specified by `IDX`.
+Just to illustrate the power of the q language, suppose `data.csv` has another array column called `IDX` containing indices.
+For each row, we need to calculate the sum of array column `A` restricted to the indices specified by `IDX`.
 Let me delve inside indexing a little bit.

-In kdb+ you can index a list the same way as you do in other programing language
+In q you can index a list the same way as you do in other programing language.

 ```
 q) l: 4 1 6 3    // this is an integer list